IndieBase

 Keep titles clear and descriptive — include the event name and year if helpful (e.g., "Silverstone Festival 2025" or "Reading Festival Main Stage").

 Use the Event Type dropdown to categorise the event.
-The available options are set by your team's configuration — by default these are:
+The options are set by your team's configuration — the defaults are:

 • Sport